MoneyTransfers

 Send

-Overall best choice: WorldRemit
+Overall best option: WorldRemit

 So for a great mix of cost, speed & features, make your South Africa to Benin transfer using WorldRemit.